buildjs/bake-js/README.rst

 BakeJS is a project designed to ease the pain and complexity of creating client-side Javascript applications.
 It takes a similar approach to `homebrew <https://github.com/mxcl/homebrew>`_  in that it uses a github repository to define a number of recipes for building various JS libraries.

+**NOTE:** BakeJS is very much in experimental stages now, and while I am using it for my own internal application builds I would not recommend others to do so just yet.
+Things are changing quite a bit at this stage...

 Installation
 ============